amb2127/Highlanders-Training/Physics.md

 - #### Symbol: $I$
 - #### SI Unit: kilogram meters squared ($kg \cdot m^2$) Rotational analog of mass.
 The moment of inertia measures resistance to torque, or how much torque is needed for a desired angular acceleration.
-Picture it as the sum of mass times distance squared across the entire object.
-For example, if most of the mass of an object is concentrated near the center of rotation, the MOI will be lower than if a majority of the mass in an object was concentrated further away from the center of rotation, such as in a flywheel.

 <img src="Assets/Brass_Flywheel.webp" width="600">
 Note how most of the material is concentrated on the edge, in order to increase MOI.